QuantEcon/lecture-jax/_sources/markov_asset.md

 In this lecture we consider some asset pricing problems and use them to illustrate some foundations of JAX programming.

-Most of the heavy lifting will be done through routines from linear algebra.
+Most of the heavy lifting is done through routines from linear algebra.

 Along the way, we will show how to solve some memory-intensive problems with large state spaces.

 We do this using elegant techniques made available by JAX, involving the use of linear operators to avoid instantiating large matrices.

 If you wish to skip all motivation and move straight to the first equation we plan to solve, you can jump to [](eq:ntecx2).

 In addition to what's in Anaconda, this lecture will need the following libraries: